Your Best Is Good Enough

 This does not mean loving is any easier because you do not have to know what the "correct" answer is.
 On the contrary, to say love requires you to do your best is to say that love requires of you all you have to give.
 Love requires everything you can give, your total effort.
 By requiring only that which you are capable of giving, it is always your choice whether you love or don't love.
 If you understand love you know it is your choice and your choice alone, to love or not to love.
 It is a profound responsibility to be able, every moment of your life, to love or not to love.

 If life ends with physical death, perhaps the proper response to hate would not be love, but would be some form of resistance to hate that minimizes its influence on others.
-Yet that cannot be, for we have already said we believe that if existence ends with physical death nothing we do really matters at all, so any response, or no response, would be equally acceptable (remember that the "nothing" that may follow physical death allows us to ignore this possibility and frees us to live the most positive physical life that we can).
+Yet that cannot be true if our conclusions are correct.
+Even though we cannot be certain, we have already explained why we believe that if existence ends with physical death nothing we do really matters at all, so any response, or no response, would be equally acceptable.
+Indeed, as we discussed in earlier chapters, if life does end with physical death the "nothing" that would follow death would cause any response to be as if it never was.
 But what if life continues after death, would it matter what we do when faced with hate?